 - Applicability

-- Speed
+- Complexity

 - Cost

-- Volume
+- Goal to target speed and/or volume

-Complexity and cost will be scored on a relative scale of 1-5 with 5 being the most complex and costly measures.
+Complexity and cost will be scored on a relative scale of 1-4 with 4 being the most complex and costly measures.

 Items that require more than a minor expenditure must be included in the Street Division's current operating budget.
 As the City is on a 2-year budget cycle, it could be a matter of several years before funds become available to implement major changes.